ganeshrvel/openmtp/README.md

 ### Contribute
 - Fork the repo and create your branch from master.
-- Make the necessary changes to the code.
+- Ensure that the changes pass linting.
-- If you've changed APIs, update the documentation.
+- Update the documentation if needed.
-- Ensure that the code is formatted using prettier.
+- Make sure your code lints.
 - Issue a pull request!

 When you submit code changes, your submissions are understood to be under the same [MIT License](https://github.com/ganeshrvel/openmtp/blob/master/LICENSE "MIT License") that covers the project.
 Feel free to contact the maintainers if that's a concern.